 - 1. LABEL a microcentrifuge tube of pelleted E.coli cells with your initials or group number on it. - 2.
-ADD 200 μl of TEG Buffer to the bacterial pellet.
+ADD 200 μL of TEG Buffer to the bacterial pellet.
 RESUSPEND the pellet by pipetting up and down. - 3.
-ADD 5 μl of RNAse solution to the cell suspension and MIX by tapping the tube. - INCUBATE the cell suspension for 5 minutes at room temperature.
-4. - ADD 350 μl of freshly prepared Lysis Buffer to the cell pellet.
-CAP the tube and MIX well by inverting gently 4 to 6 5. times.
-To avoid damaging the plasmid DNA, DO NOT vortex the sample. - ADD 200 μl of Potassium Acetate Solution to the suspension.
-CAP the tube and MIX thoroughly by inverting the tube 4 6. to 6 times.
+ADD 5 μL of RNAse solution to the cell suspension and MIX by tapping the tube. - 4.
+INCUBATE the cell suspension for 5 minutes at room temperature. - 5.
+ADD 350 μL of freshly prepared Lysis Buffer to the cell suspension.
+CAP the tube and MIX well by inverting gently 4 to 6 times.
+To avoid damaging the plasmid DNA, DO NOT vortex the sample. - 6.
+ADD 200 μL of Potassium Acetate Solution to the suspension.
+CAP the tube and MIX thoroughly by inverting the tube 4 to 6 times.
 A white precipitate should form. - 7.
 INCUBATE the sample in ice for 5 minutes.
-DO NOT shake the tube during this incubation. - CENTRIFUGE the sample for 5 minutes at full speed.
-8. - 9.
-Carefully TRANSFER the supernatant into a clean 1.5 ml microcentrifuge tube.
+DO NOT shake the tube during this incubation. - 8.
+CENTRIFUGE the sample for 5 minutes at full speed. - 9.
+Carefully TRANSFER the supernatant into a clean 1.5 mL microcentrifuge tube.
 Avoid transferring the white cellular debris with the supernatant.
 DISCARD the tube containing the pellet. - 10.
-ADD 0.6 volume of 100% isopropanol to the supernatant (i.e. 0.6 ml isopropanol for 1 ml of supernatant).
+ADD 0.6 volume of 100% isopropanol to the supernatant (i.e. 0.6 mL isopropanol for 1 mL of supernatant).
 MIX gently by inverting the tube 4 to 6 times. - 11.
 INCUBATE the sample for 10 minutes at room temperature.